 Have you ever wondered exactly where a draft is coming from?
 A thermal imaging camera can show you.
 This powerful tool detects infrared energy and displays it as a color-coded temperature map.
 When aimed at your ductwork, ceilings, or walls, it instantly reveals temperature differences that are invisible to the naked eye.
 A technician can use it to spot exactly where cold air is leaking from a duct or where poor insulation is letting outdoor heat seep in.
 This technology is invaluable for finding the source of hot and cold spots in your building, making it a key part of our service maintenance programs.

-When to Call a Professional for Airflow Issues
+Know When It’s Time to Call a Professional

 It’s great to be proactive with basic HVAC checks, but knowing your limits is just as important.
 Some airflow problems are symptoms of deeper issues that require a trained eye and specialized tools.
 Trying to fix these yourself can lead to bigger headaches or even safety hazards.
 If you find yourself in one of the following situations, it’s a clear sign to put down the tools and call an expert.

-When Your DIY Fixes Don’t Work
+If Your DIY Fixes Aren’t Working

 You’ve done the initial legwork: you replaced the dirty air filter and made sure all vents are open and clear.
 Yet, the problem continues.
 Maybe one room is an icebox while another feels stuffy, or the air from the vents just feels weak.
 When these basic steps don’t resolve the issue, the problem likely lies deeper within your system.
 It could be a faulty motor or leaky ductwork.
 Instead of guessing, let a professional accurately diagnose the root cause.

-For Complex or Unsafe Problems
+When the Problem Seems Complex or Unsafe

 Your senses are your best first line of defense.
 If you hear grinding or squealing from your rooftop unit, something is mechanically wrong.
 Likewise, burning smells can signal dangerous electrical issues.
 Visible signs like rust on pipes, frayed wiring, or water pooling around the unit are also red flags.
 Do not attempt to fix these issues yourself.
 These are serious safety risks that require immediate attention from a trained technician who can safely handle your commercial or residential system.
 Your safety is the top priority.